victordomingos/optimize-images/README.md

 Then force-quit and launch StaSh again.
-You should now be able to run this application directly from the shell or by creating a home screen shortcut with the required arguments to the entrypoint script `~/Documents/stash_extensions/bin/optimize-images.py`, to optimize any image files that you may have inside your Pythonista environment.
+You should now be able to run this application directly from the shell or by creating a home screen shortcut with the required arguments to the entry point script `~/Documents/stash_extensions/bin/optimize-images.py`, to optimize any image files that you may have inside your Pythonista environment.